History of science and technology in Korea: 15th century

 Hangul, the first and only featural alphabet in current use for a national language, was promulgated by Sejong in 1444.
+Hangul is an artificial writing system created based on science, and although about 600 years have passed since King Sejong created Hangul, North and South Korea still use Hangul.
+In addition, Hangul is one of the few unique writing systems in the world that does not originate from Egyptian script or Chinese character.

-16th-19th century
+16th to 19th centuries

 The scientific and technological advance in the late Joseon Dynasty was less progressed than the early Joseon period.

 16th-century court physician, Heo Jun wrote a number of medical texts, his most significant achievement being Dongeui Bogam, which is often noted as the defining text of Traditional Korean medicine.
 The work spread to its East Asian neighbors, China and Japan, where it is still regarded as one of the classics of Oriental medicine today.

 The first soft ballistic vest, Myunjebaegab, was invented in Joseon Korea in the 1860s shortly after the French campaign against Korea (1866).
 Heungseon Daewongun ordered development of bullet-proof armor because of increasing threats from Western armies.
 Kim Gi-du and Gang Yun found that cotton could protect against bullets if thick enough, and devised bullet-proof vests made of 30 layers of cotton.
 The vests were used in battle during the United States expedition to Korea (1871), when the US Navy attacked Ganghwa Island in 1871.
 The US Army captured one of the vests and took it to the US, where it was stored at the Smithsonian Museum until 2007.
 The vest has since been sent back to Korea and is currently on display to the public.